weartstudio/weart-category-posts-widget/readme.txt

 == Installation ==
 = Install from WordPress Admin =
 1. Navigate into the WordPress Admin Plugins menu, than click the Add New button.
-2. Search \"Weart Category Posts Widget\".
+2. Search "Weart Category Posts Widget".
 3. Click Install, than activate.
-4. Navigate to \"Appearance / Widgets\" and add/setup the \"Weart Category Posts\" widget.
+4. Navigate to "Appearance / Widgets" and add/setup the "Weart Category Posts" widget.

 = Install with the Manual way =
 1. Upload the plugin into the the WordPress Plugins.
 2. Activate the plugin.
-3. Navigate to \"Appearance / Widgets\" and add/setup the \"Weart Category Posts\" widget.
+3. Navigate to "Appearance / Widgets" and add/setup the "Weart Category Posts" widget.

 == Frequently Asked Questions ==
 = Does this plugin work with newest WP version and also older versions? =